mmeendez8/mmeendez8.github.io/_posts/2023-11-08-tracking-by-detection-overview.md

 2. **Similarity Matching Cascade (SMC)**: Very similar to ByteTrack, it splits the data association step in two parts depending on detection scores.
 First, high confidence detections are tried to be matched with the tracks, for then proceeding with the low confidence ones.
 In both cases, IoU and appearence features are used to compute the cost matrix.
 The key addition is a new **GATE function** that is used right after the high confidence association.
 Unmatched objects with high scores might find matches in subsequent frames due to occlusions or lighting changes.
 When an object passes this GATE function, a new track is created for it.

-Idea is, if iou is high but they don't look alike, probably occlusion.
+Idea is, if IoU is high but they don't look alike, probably occlusion.
 If they don't match but they have some past track that looks alike, create a new track for it (this i don't understand very well)
 There is camera motion correction in the code but not in the paper!!!!
  -->